KDE/cutehmi/extensions/CuteHMI/SharedDatabase.0/README.md

 ## Console

-Extensions provides cutehmi::shareddatabase::Console component, which can be used with [cutehmi.console.0](../../../tools/cutehmi.console.0/) tool.
+Extension provides cutehmi::shareddatabase::Console component, which can be used with [cutehmi.console.0](../../../tools/cutehmi.console.0/) tool.
 ```
 cutehmi.console.0 CuteHMI.SharedDatabase.0